godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 Using the ``export`` keyword on the first variable ``SPEED`` allows us to set its value in the Inspector.
-This can be very handy for values that you want to be able to adjust just like a node's built-in properties.
+This can be handy for values that you want to be able to adjust just like a node's built-in properties.
 Click on the ``Player`` node and set the speed property to ``400``.